conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 ### Rules

-These are the rules that apply to regular version of Conan packages:
+These are the rules that apply to regular versions of Conan packages:

 **Build system patches.** In order to add libraries into ConanCenter sometimes it is NEEDED to apply patches so they can consume existing packages